maddaleona/harder_sharper_shorter_forward/README.md

 ## At a glance

 ![Pitch-passing network construction](./figures/figure_pitch_arsenal_liverpool.png)
 Arsenal vs Liverpool, seen through the lens of network science: each zone of the pitch is a node, each pass a connection — revealing how teams really move the ball.
-You can recreate this figure by using [`this code`](./figures/figure1_code.py).
+You can recreate this figure using [`this code`](./figures/figure1_code.py).

 ## Code